process mining for order to cash

 Where such regular failure exists, it is a key indicator of problems elsewhere in the company operation, either in the supply chain or in the processes used to gather and fulfill customer orders.

 The avoidance of delivery blocks is a key factor in OTD.
-Good processes are essential and in practice that generally means a high degree of automation.
-Whenever manual intervention is required, it negatively affects efficiency, as does any failure to automate a process which could be automated.
+Good processes are essential and, in practice, that generally means a high degree of automation.
+Whenever manual intervention is required, it negatively affects efficiency, as does any failure to automate a process that could be automated.

 Likewise, a company may limit its exposure to bad debt by mandating credit checks on new clients.
 This is a sensible precaution but can cause problems of its own.
 An inefficient credit-check process can take so long that potential customers grow frustrated and take their business elsewhere.

-Inventory issues are another common cause of delivery block: an item is out of stock or available in insufficient quantity, but lack of awareness meant that the order was accepted and now an explanation must be made to a disgruntled customer.
+Inventory issues are another common cause of delivery blocks.
+An item is out of stock or available in insufficient quantity, but lack of awareness meant that the order was accepted and now an explanation must be made to a disgruntled customer.

-The above problems are multi-faceted and can be complex, but they do have a common solution: Process Mining.
+The above problems are multi-faceted and can be complex, but they do have a common solution: Process Intelligence.

 In the past, the best practice available was for businesses to retrospectively analyze their conduct and try to work out as best they could where something had gone wrong or could be improved.

-Process Mining delivers results which positively impact on-time delivery.
-In any cost-focused enterprise, that’s a benefit which cannot be ignored.
+Process Intelligence delivers results that positively impact on-time delivery.
+In any cost-focused enterprise, that’s a benefit that cannot be ignored.

 Dear visitor, you're using an outdated browser.
 Parts of this website will not work correctly.
 For a better experience, update or change your browser.